brunosduarte/project-web-crawler/docs/decisions/0001-queue.md

 ## Context and Problem Statement

-Generate a Queue of links for systematic processing
+Generate a queue of links for systematic processing

 ## Considered Options